-- 7.1 A water risk assessment will be completed annually and coordinated by the head of estates.
+- 7.1 A water risk assessment will be completed annually and coordinated by the Trust Estates Lead.
 The date of the assessment is updated within the programme of compliance work and on site.
-The Site Caretaker is responsible for ensuring that the identified operational controls are conducted and recorded in the Academy's water log book - 7.2 This risk assessment will be reviewed annually or when significant changes have occurred to the water system and/or building footprint
+The Site Caretaker is responsible for ensuring that the identified operational controls are conducted and recorded in the Academy's water logbook - 7.2 This risk assessment will be reviewed annually or when significant changes have occurred to the water system and/or building footprint